Choi Jieun

 Choi Jieun (Korean: 최지은; Hanja: 崔芝銀; born 21 November 1980) is a South Korean economist and politician.
-She served as the Spokesperson for and Senior Policy Advisor to Lee Jae Myung, previous Presidential candidate of the Democratic party and current the Party Leader.
-Also, Choi is as an adjunct professor at Seoul National University and a member of the Presidential Policy Planning Committee under Moon Jae In administration.
+She served as the spokesperson for and senior policy advisor to Lee Jae Myung, the previous presidential candidate of the Democratic party and current party leader.
+Also, Choi is an adjunct professor at Seoul National University and a member of the Presidential Policy Planning Committee under the Moon Jae In administration.
 Before entering politics in 2020, Choi worked as a senior economist at the World Bank and the African Development Bank.

 Education

-Choi holds three degrees: a bachelor's in economics from Sogang University, a Master of Public Administration in international development from the Harvard Kennedy School, and a doctorate in international development from University of Oxford.
+Choi holds three degrees: a bachelor's in economics from Sogang University, a Master of Public Administration in international development from the Harvard Kennedy School, and a doctorate in international development from the University of Oxford.
 She is a graduate of Myungduk Foreign Language High School.

 Career before politics

-Choi has demonstrated herself as an expert in international development through her work at African Development Bank and World Bank.
+Choi has demonstrated herself as an expert in international development through her work at the African Development Bank and World Bank.

-From 2004 Choi worked at Samsung Electronics's Telecommunications Network Division overseeing its projects in China and Viet Nam before leaving for postgraduate studies at Harvard Kennedy School in 2007.
+From 2004 Choi worked at Samsung Electronics's Telecommunications Network Division overseeing its projects in China and Vietnam before leaving for postgraduate studies at Harvard Kennedy School in 2007.

-Upon graduation, Choi joined African Development Bank via Young Professionals Programme becoming as its first South Korean staff since 1982 when South Korea officially become its non-regional members.
-She worked as its country economist for Egypt during 2011 Arab Spring and later promoted to senior economist at its research department.
+Upon graduation, Choi joined the African Development Bank via the Young Professionals Programme, becoming its first South Korean staff since 1982, when South Korea officially became a non-regional member.
+She worked as its country economist for Egypt during the 2011 Arab Spring and was later promoted to senior economist at its research department.

-In 2013 Choi then joined World Bank as its senior economist assisting former Soviet Union countries' transition to market economies and later Africa's standing in 4th industrial revolution.
+In 2013 Choi then joined the World Bank as its senior economist, assisting former Soviet Union countries' transition to market economies and later Africa's standing in 4th industrial revolution.
 Before leaving for the general election in 2020, she worked as a senior country economist for China.

 Political career

 In January 2020 Choi returned to Korea and entered politics.
 She was recruited by the Democratic Party for the upcoming legislative election in April.

-In the 2020 general election, Choi ran for the constituency in Busan - the same constituency Roh Moo-hyun unsuccessfully ran for to overcome regionalism but later became the stepping stone for Roh's presidential campaign.
-She lost to the incumbent parliamentarian from the main opposition party, Kim Do-eup (Korean: 김도읍), by the smallest margin the democratic candidate lost in 12 years - a notable figure considering this constituency never elected a democratic parliamentarian since its creation in 1996 and she just entered politics 3 months ago.
+In the 2020 general election, Choi ran for the constituency in Busan – the same constituency Roh Moo-hyun unsuccessfully ran for to overcome regionalism but later became the stepping stone for Roh's presidential campaign.
+She lost to the incumbent parliamentarian from the main opposition party, Kim Do-eup (Korean: 김도읍), by the smallest margin the democratic candidate lost in 12 years – a notable figure considering this constituency never elected a democratic parliamentarian since its creation in 1996 and she just entered politics 3 months ago.

-In May 2020 Choi was appointed as the international spokesperson of the Democratic Party - the first of its kind in the history of her party and preceding parties.
-In August 2020 the newly elected leader of her party, Lee Nak-yon, re-appointed her to the same post while creating other spokesperson posts for other areas - youth, economy and security affairs.
+In May 2020 Choi was appointed as the international spokesperson of the Democratic Party – the first of its kind in the history of her party and preceding parties.
+In August 2020 the newly elected leader of her party, Lee Nak-yon, re-appointed her to the same post while creating other spokesperson posts for other areas – youth, economy and security affairs.